maxmushkin/connectthedots/GettingStarted.md

     - **ObjectType**: Select from drop-down list <br>
     - **Instance**: Select from drop-down list <br>

-    You have successfully completed this exercise if and only if the data that you see being transmitted from the Simulator is included in the data you see being received in Device Explorer.
+    You have successfully completed this step if and only if the data that you see being transmitted from the Simulator is included in the data you see being received in Device Explorer.
 Bear in mind that the data from all the other workshop participants is also being received by the same IoT Hub, so you will need to watch carefully for your data.

 *Estimated time to complete: 15 minutes*

-## Exercise 2: Create an Azure Stream Analytics job
+## Step 2: Create an Azure Stream Analytics job
-In this exercise, you will push data from the device into blob storage.
+In this step, you will push data from the device into blob storage.
 Here is a picture of this step in the end-to-end solution:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="Images/exercise2-medium.png" alt="Exercise 1" width="320"/>